 I love that we can push the curtains to one side for maximum light.
 This way it also doesn’t block the cane chair or view of the bookshelves.
 You can also train your curtains so that the pleats fold nicely each time.
 Because we open and close these curtains every day, it wasn’t one of my concerns.
 I actually love the casual vibe.

 Honestly, this traverse rod is the only rod I will be using any time I need to install curtains.
-In fact, I love it so much I also used it in our guest bathroom makeover with hanging the shower curtain at ceiling height.
+In fact, I love it so much I also used it in our guest bathroom makeover by hanging the shower curtain at ceiling height.
 It’s much more stylish than usual ceiling tracks and is an easy window treatment for a sliding glass door.